Sarah Jessica Parker: Fashion industry

+Parker has been labeled as a fashion icon by many publications.

-In 2000, Parker hosted the MTV Movie Awards, appearing in fourteen different outfits during the show.
+In 2000, Parker hosted the MTV Movie Awards in 14 different outfits.
 She has also become the face of many of the world's biggest fashion brands through her work in a variety of advertising campaigns.
 In August 2003, Parker signed a lucrative deal with Garnier to appear in TV and print advertising promoting their Nutrisse hair products.

 In early 2004, shortly after the last season of Sex and the City wrapped up, Parker signed a $38 million contract with the Gap.
-It was the first multi-season contract in the clothing company's history, in which Parker was to appear in their upcoming fall ads, and continue until the Spring of 2005.
+It was the first multi-season contract in the clothing company's history, in which Parker was to appear in their upcoming fall ads, and continue until the spring of 2005.
 The endorsement sparked many levels of criticism from the public; the glamorous, urban-chic fashionista that her character Carrie Bradshaw has branded her with, was ironic considering the Gap maintains an image that does not promote high-end fashion.
-Wendy Liebmann, president of WSL strategic retail, suggested that the Gap "felt the need for an iconic but contemporary face to represent [themselves].
+Wendy Liebmann, president of WSL strategic retail, suggested Gap executives "felt the need for an iconic but contemporary face to represent [themselves].
 They were perhaps feeling a little insecure, a little in need of some high luster around the brand".
-However, the ad campaigns were a success, and Parker had given the Gap a new, fresh face that appeared in many commercials, online and print ads, and other promotions.
+The ad campaigns were a success, she having given the Gap a fresh face that appeared in many commercials and promotions.